- Car Rentals

 Spread over an area of 3 sq. km, the sanctuary provides protection for 250 species of migratory birds mostly from the Himalayas, Tibet, China, Europe, .....

 #21 of 31 Places to Visit in Lucknow

 At a distance of 100 km from Sultanpur, 125 km from Varanasi, 168 km from Ayodhya, 200 km from Kanpur, 202 km from Lucknow, 242 km from Gorakhpur, 366 km from Patna, 525 km from Agra, and 721 km from Delhi, Allahabad, now officially known as Prayagraj, is a sacred city located in the Indian state of Uttar Pradesh.
 It is one of the popular places of pilgrimage in India and among the must-include places in Uttar Pradesh tour packages.

 Also known as Illahabad and Prayag, Allahabad is one of the most religious cities for Hindus in India, and among the famous places to visit near Kanpur.
 It is believed to be the spot where Brahma offered his first sacrifice after creating the world hence the name Prayag or Prayagraj where Pra means 'first' and Yag means 'devotion'.
-Prayag also signifies Triveni Sangam, the confluence of three holy rivers .....
+Prayag also signifies Triveni Sangam, the confluence .....

 Distance (From Lucknow): 201 Kms